-- Multiple issued U.S. patents covering biomarker-guided indications provide patent exclusivity to 2036 - Additional patent applications pending in the U.S. and foreign countries for tipifarnib in other biomarkers and disease indications - U.S. patents cover use of "any farnesyl transferase inhibitor"
+- Multiple issued U.S. patents covering biomarker-guided indications provide patent exclusivity to 2036 with the potential to obtain a patient term extension of up to five years - Additional patent applications pending in the U.S. and foreign countries for tipifarnib in other biomarkers and disease indications - · U.S. patents cover use of "a farnesyl transferase inhibitor"